Cookies

 Landsbankinn changes interest rates

-Landsbankinn changes deposit and lending rates and the new interest rate tariff enters into effect on 27 March 2025.
-The main changes are as follows:
+Landsbankinn changes deposit and lending rates.
+Changes to fixed rates on new housing mortgages enter into effect Monday 23 March 2026.
+Other interest rate changes take effect on Friday, 27 March 2026.
+The main changes are: